Dishant27/kaggle-MCP/kaggle_article.md

 Whether you're a Kaggle novice intimidated by the platform's complexity or a competition veteran looking to focus entirely on modeling rather than mechanics, this server offers a glimpse into a future where the barriers between thought and action continue to dissolve.

-As AI assistants evolve and the Model Context Protocol expands to more services, we can expect the boundaries between thinking about data, analyzing it, and acting on insights to blur even further—creating a new, more intuitive way to approach the challenges of modern data science.
+As AI assistants evolve and the [Model Context Protocol](https://modelcontextprotocol.io/introduction) expands to more services, we can expect the boundaries between thinking about data, analyzing it, and acting on insights to blur even further—creating a new, more intuitive way to approach the challenges of modern data science.

+## Learn More About MCP

+To understand the broader implications of this technology, check out:

+- [Anthropic's Official MCP Announcement](https://www.anthropic.com/news/model-context-protocol) - Learn about the vision behind the protocol and Anthropic's implementation
+- [Model Context Protocol Documentation](https://modelcontextprotocol.io/introduction) - Dive into the technical details of how MCP works

 ---